 Take a look at our most frequently asked questions relating to the Clearing process.
 You can find information on a variety of topics, from what to do on Results Day to explaining the logistics of Adjustment.
-If you have any further questions, please don't hesitate to get in touch by giving us a call on +44 (0) 300 300 7994 or email email@example.com.
+If you have any further questions, please don't hesitate to get in touch by email email@example.com

-It is helpful to make sure you are available on results day.
-Try to make sure that you have access to UCAS via the internet and your phone is at the ready.
+We recommend that you are available on results day.
+Try to make sure that you have access to UCAS Track via the internet and your phone is at the ready.
 Check how you are going to get your exam results and what time you will get them.
 Also, it is worth making a note of your GCSE subjects and grades, as sometimes courses require a particular grade at GCSE in addition to you A level results.

 Make sure you have your UCAS Personal ID, the 10-digit number you receive when you register with UCAS, as this is something you will always be asked for if you ring us up.

 What are our opening hours?

 Our dedicated Clearing, Adjustment and Confirmation team will be available:

 Thursday 13 August from 08:00 – 20:00 (BST)